jejacks0n/guard-teaspoon/README.md

 With Guard-Teaspoon you can start up Guard, make changes to your tests or implementation files, and the specs will be run automatically using Teaspoon.
 It behaves very similarly to guard-rspec.

 This project is still experimental, but is being worked on.

-## Developer Notice

-The version of guard-teaspoon will be bumped up to 0.8 to match what is current in teaspoon.
-The versions will stay in sync (at least in terms of a minor version) from now on so that it's clear which versions work together well.

 ## Table of Contents